-- Basis of presentation The accompanying schedule of expenditures of federal awards (schedule) includes the federal award activity of Bay Haven Charter Academy, Inc. (Company) under programs of the federal government for the year ended June 30, 2021.
+- 1. Basis of presentation The accompanying schedule of expenditures of federal awards (schedule) includes the federal awards activity of Bay Haven Charter Academy, Inc. (Company) under programs of the federal government for the year ended June 30, 2022.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the Company, it is not intended to, and does not, present the financial position, changes in financial position, or cash flows of the Company. - Summary of significant accounting policies Expenditures are reported on the modified accrual basis of accounting.
+Because the schedule presents only a selected portion of the operations of the Company, it is not intended to, and does not, present the financial position, changes in financial position, or cash flows of the Company. - 2.
+Summary of significant accounting policies Expenditures are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - 3.
-Indirect cost rate The Company has not elected to use the 10 percent de minimis cost rate allowed under the Uniform Guidance.
+Indirect cost rate The Company has not elected to use the 10 percent de minimis cost rate allowed under the Uniform Guidance. - 4.
+Noncash assistance The Company has no other types of noncash federal assistance to be reported that includes, donated food, endowments, insurance, noncash assistance, personal protective equipment, other donated property, or free rent. - 5.
+Loan/loan guarantee outstanding balances The Company has no loans to be reported related to federal assistance. - 6.
+Included in the National School Lunch Program is \$131,795 of funding for Emergency Operational Cost Reimbursements for March May 2020 applied against 2021 food service expenses.

-Bay Haven Charter Academy, Inc. Schedule of Findings and Questioned Costs Year Ended June 30, 2021
+Bay Haven Charter Academy, Inc. Schedule of Findings and Questioned Costs Year Ended June 30, 2022